DEGoodmanWilson/luna/docs/index.md

 # Luna

-An embedded HTTP(S) server and web framework in modern C++, Luna is designed to produce low latency, high throughput we applications with an easy to use interface.
+A web framework in modern C++, Luna is designed to produce low latency, high throughput we applications with an easy to use interface.
 You can integrate Luna with any C++ project that needs to serve HTTP endpoints, or build entire webapps from scratch.
 Luna’s core philosophy is that it should be _easy to use correctly_ and _difficult to use incorrectly_.
 Of course, it should be highly performant and robust as well.

 ## Use cases